The best Micro Four Thirds lenses

 - Best Micro 4/3 lenses for night and low light photography

-I won’t necessarily talk to you all the time about the best Micro 4/3 lenses because they are often the most expensive, the heaviest and the brightest, but not necessarily the ones that everyone can afford.
-It will be a matter of choosing what suits you best between your budget and your needs.
+I won’t necessarily always talk about the best Micro 4/3 lenses because those are often the most expensive, the heaviest and the brightest, but not necessarily the ones that everyone can afford.
+The point is to choose what best matches both your budget and your needs.

 The best Micro 4/3 portrait lenses

-For those interested in portrait photography, we soon realize that the kit lenses sold with the camera bodies are not really very suitable, both in terms of their focal length, but especially their aperture.
-Indeed, in portrait photography, we very often have a tendency to want to blur the background to highlight the person.
-Kit zooms often have fairly small apertures (f/5.6 or f/6.3) which do not allow this.
-We will therefore often prefer fixed focal length lenses with a large aperture (f/1.2 or f/1.4).
-Of course, it is possible to shoot portraits with some 12-40mm or 35-100 type zooms (classic equivalent 24-70mm and 70-200mm in full frame), but in the best case, these zooms will have focal lengths at f/2.8, which will limit your possibilities in portrait.
+For anyone interested in portrait photography, you quickly realize that the kit lenses sold with the camera bodies are not really very suitable, both in terms of focal length and, above all, aperture.
+Indeed, in portrait photography, we often tend to want to blur the background and make the subject stand out.
+Kit zooms often have fairly small apertures (f/5.6 or f/6.3) which do not really allow that.
+We will therefore often prefer prime lenses with a large aperture (f/1.2 or f/1.4).
+Of course, you can, of course, shoot portraits with some 12-40mm or 35-100 style zooms (classic equivalent 24-70mm and 70-200mm in full-frame), but in the best-case scenario, these zooms will offer f/2.8 apertures, which will limit your possibilities in portrait.
 Anyway.

-Also be careful because in the field of portrait, the focal lengths on full frame are often referred to as “50mm or 85mm”, which with the equivalence on a small sensor like the MFT gives 25mm or 42.5mm.
+Also keep in mind that in portrait photography, the focal lengths on full-frame are often referred to as “50mm or 85mm”, which with the equivalence on a small sensor like the MFT gives 25mm or 42.5mm.

-For this category, I consider as focal length:
+For this category, I divide the focal lengths as follows:

-- Around 25mm: often appreciated for wide shots, full body in an environment or when we will lack of retreat, indoors for example,
+- Around 25mm: often appreciated for wide shots, full body in an environment or when you lack room to step back, indoors for example,

-- At about 60/70mm: ideal for tight portraits (head) and when you have space (outdoor portrait for example).
+- Around 60/70mm: ideal for tight portraits (head) and when you have space (outdoor portrait for example).

-My 10 best lenses for portrait on an MFT sensor
+My 10 best portrait lenses on an Micro 4/3 sensor

 - Olympus M.Zuiko 25mm f/1.2 PRO